irmen/Pyro4/docs/source/tipstricks.rst

 .. py:attribute:: Pyro4.current_context.correlation_id

     (:py:class:`uuid.UUID`, optional)  correlation id of the current request / response.
-    If you set this before calling a method on a Pyro proxy, Pyro will transfer the correlation id to the server context.
+    If you set this (in your client code) before calling a method on a Pyro proxy, Pyro will transfer the correlation id to the server context.
 If the server on their behalf invokes another Pyro method, the same correlation id will be passed along.
 This way it is possible to relate all remote method calls that originate from a single call.